Severson-Group/AMDS/Mainboard/docs/README.md

 | 6 | SCLK |
 | 7 | CONVST (Conversion start) |

-For information regarding the placement of the headers, refer to the [motherboard PCB](https://github.com/Severson-Group/SensorCard/blob/Motherboard_REVC/Motherboard/altium/SensorMotherBoard.PcbDoc).
-For more information on designing a daughter card, refer the [analog card documentation](https://github.com/Severson-Group/SensorCard/tree/develop/AnalogCard/docs).
+For information regarding the placement of the headers, refer to the [mainboard PCB](../altium/SensorMotherBoard.PcbDoc).
+For more information on designing a daughter card, refer the [low voltage card documentation](https://github.com/Severson-Group/SensorCard/tree/develop/AnalogCard/docs).